Add steps to a workflow

 Step 1: Add steps to your workflow

 - Open your workflow in Workflow Builder.

-- Click Add Step to open the step library.
+- Click Add step to open the step library.

-- Search for the step you’d like to add, or select an option in the left column to choose a step from Slack or an app.
+- Search for the step that you’d like to add, or select an option in the left column to choose a step from Slack or an app.

-Step 2: Customize your steps
+Step 2: Customise your steps

-Add text and buttons or variables to message steps, set up custom forms, and configure steps from apps if you’re using any.
+Add text and buttons or variables to message steps, set up custom forms and configure steps from apps if you’re using any.